Improving turbulence control through explainable deep learning: Methods

 In the physical configuration for the SCC described above, we defined the same number of controllers (agents) as grid points (modes) in the periodic directions, such that each agent sees only the state $(u,v)$ located at $y^+=15$ right above.
 The spatial average of the state is removed at each step, i.e. whenever information is communicated to the agent to avoid biasing the observations when evolving the flow between the controlled and uncontrolled cases (note that this is only required when information is passed to the agent).
 Consequently, each actuator is defined as a multi-agent reinforcement-learning pseudo-environment, resulting in $N_x \times N_z = 256$ independent trajectories that the agent uses during the optimization step.
 The actions taken by the agents correspond to blowing and suction, i.e. positive/negative values of the vertical velocity at the wall, and they are limited to the range $[-u_{\tau}, u_{\tau}]$.
 In order to ensure that no net mass is introduced by the controllers, we enforce a zero-mean action over all agents.
 This is done by removing the spatial average over all actuators before the control is applied in the DNS.
 The control interacts with the DNS every $\Delta t^+\approx 0.54$ ($\Delta t=0.07)$ and each episode consists of $3,000$ interactions, in agreement with prior studies \cite{guastoni2023deep}.
 Between consecutive agent interactions, the instantaneous values of the reward are calculated and stored at each DNS step.
 These stored values are then averaged to produce a single reward value.

-We train each model using 6 different initial conditions in the SCC.
+\MB{We train each model using 6 different initial conditions in the SCC.
 At the start of each episode a random number generator chooses which initial condition is used for that particular trajectory.
+This initial condition is then evolved for 3000 interactions between the agent and the flow field.
+The actuation frequency is set to $\Delta t=0.07$ and the timestep of the simulation is set to $dt=0.005$.
+The reward is collected at each timestep and averaged before sharing it with the agent every 14 timesteps in the DNS.
+Moreover, the policy is updated every 30 interactions between the agent and the DNS.
 Since the TD3 algorithm uses a deterministic policy in training, we introduce noise with amplitude $0.1u_{\tau}$ to favor exploration.
 During training in the SCC, relaminarization of the flow can be observed and in such cases we terminate the episodes once the flow is deemed to approach the laminar state sufficiently, i.e. once the drag reduction is over $55\%$.
-This is done to avoid providing the model with very large rewards for actions which no longer affect the flow on its path to relaminarization.
-The model is evaluated every 5 episodes on an additional initial condition not seen in training.
+This is done to avoid providing the model with very large rewards for actions which no longer affect the flow as it is on its path to relaminarization.
+The model is evaluated every 5 episodes on an additional initial condition not seen in training for evaluation.
 The best performing model on the evaluated initial condition is then stored.
-Albeit several evaluation episodes could be considered, this process becomes expensive and a single evaluation initial condition proved to be sufficient to identify effective DRL models.
+Although several evaluation episodes could be considered, this process becomes expensive and evaluating on a single initial condition proved to be sufficient to identify effective DRL models.
 Moreover, we perform several training runs to explore a wider range of control strategies.
 The Supplementary material shows the reward metrics during sample training runs for the different rewards considered.
 It can be observed that typically the model improves quickly at the start of the process and then discovers many similarly effective policies during training.
 Throughout the training, the model passes through parameter regions where better policies are found, but also where it unlearns.
-Each 100 episodes corresponds to roughly 96 hours of computing using four AMD Ryzen 9 7950X CPUs.
+Each 100 episodes corresponds to roughly 96 hours of computing using four AMD Ryzen 9 7950X CPUs.}